According to the Steam Hardware Survey, this is the first time the tracker has shown above a 1% Linux share since at least September 2018.

-Linux has always been a popular operating system for a certain kind of user, but it’s always presented complications if you want to play various games.
-It might not be an operating system in the mouths of every gamer in the world.
+Linux has always been a popular operating system for a certain kind of user, but itโs always presented complications if you want to play various games.
+I mean, it might not be an operating system in the mouths of every gamer in the world.

 Since Valve reported 120 million users in January, Steam has roughly 1.2 million active Linux users.

 It is still unknown what drove this increase.
-Many experts believe this is due to Valve’s upcoming release of the Steam Deck handheld console.
-The SteamOS 3.0 operating system is running based on Arch Linux distribution and will fully use Proton’s ever-expanding support for Linux gaming.
+Many experts believe this is due to Valve’s upcoming Steam Deck handheld console release.
+The SteamOS 3.0 operating system is based on Arch Linux distribution and will fully use Proton’s ever-expanding support for Linux gaming.

 Admittedly, 1% is a small portion of the overall user base.
 Not when you consider that just under 90% of people are running Steam on Windows 10 devices.

-But we expect the Linux market share to rise even further once Steam Decks start getting into the hands of gamers later in December this year.
+However, we expect the Linux market share to rise even further once Steam Decks are available to gamers later in December this year.